thesps/ned_experiment/Home.md

 # Solutions

 The solutions can be found in a jupyter-notebook in this repository.
+A typical set of solutions are about 20 lines of code in total (mostly just plotting).
+You should only ever have to change a couple of lines in files cloned in this repository.